cran/this.path/README.md

 *   searching for a path in the wrong order

+*   searching for a source call by frame variables instead of function value

+*   loading unnecessary additional packages without explicit user permission

-*   searching for a source call by name instead of by value
+*   searching for a source call by name instead of value

-*   returning a non-normalzied path
+*   returning a non-normalized path

 *   changing global options without explicit user permission

-*   loading unnecessary additional packages without explicit user permission

 ### Alternative 2: Packages That Determine Project Root